John Anderson (American football): Green Bay Packers

 Anderson was selected by the Green Bay Packers with their second of two first-round selections (26th overall pick) in the 1978 NFL draft (the Packers' first pick being James Lofton).
 Anderson signed with the Packers and was selected to the NFL's all rookie team in 1978 after intercepting five passes and registering 102 total tackles in 13 games.
 After breaking his arm in December 1978, Anderson missed the last three games of the 1978 season.
 He broke his arm again in training camp in 1979 and missed the first nine games of that season.
 Despite the early injuries, a sports writer in The Milwaukee Journal in September 1980 wrote that Anderson was the Packers' "best overall athlete", a "complete football player" who "doesn't make mental mistakes" and "has size and speed and strength" and who "possesses all the stuff superstars are made of" except for "color."

 Anderson ultimately played 12 seasons with the Packers from 1978 to 1989, appearing in 146 games, 140 of them as a starting linebacker.
 Anderson was selected as the Packers' most valuable defensive player three consecutive years.
 He totaled 15 fumble recoveries, 25 interceptions, 167 interception return yards and one interception returned for a touchdown.
 By the end of Anderson's 12-year career, he was the Packers' all-time leader in tackles with 1,020, and was tied with Ray Nitschke for the Packers' career mark in interceptions by a linebacker.

 Anderson was named a second-team player on the NFL 1980s All-Decade Team as selected by voters of the Pro Football Hall of Fame, and he was inducted into the Green Bay Packers Hall of Fame in 1996.

-Later years
+Later life

 Upon retirement, Anderson became a sportscaster for WITI in Milwaukee.
 In 1998, he was hired as a middle school Earth Science teacher at Brookfield Academy in Brookfield, Wisconsin.
 In 2009, he was hired by Carroll University in Waukesha as the football team's linebackers coach.
 He retired from teaching at Brookfield Academy in 2017.